 A sociologist by training and scholar-activist for over two decades, Dr. Yndia Lorick-Wilmot’s projects for institutes, nonprofits and foundations in the U.S., Canada and the Caribbean focus on social issues impacting diverse Black racial-ethnic and immigrant communities.
 Dr. Lorick-Wilmot is an affiliated faculty member in the Africana Studies Program in the College of Social Sciences and Humanities and a senior lecturer in sociology at Northeastern University.
 She was also the inaugural Scholar-in-Residence at the University’s John D. O’Bryant African American Institute.

 In addition, Dr. Lorick-Wilmot is the digital creator, host and producer for the podcast Belonging to Blackness, LLC (formerly Talking Journeys of Belonging 2 Blackness) with listeners in 80+ countries, which endeavors to amplify and center the positive experiences of African descendants globally.
-Her podcast was nominated for two podcast awards: the 2023 People’s Choice Podcast Awards “Black Culture” category and the 2023 Black Podcasting Awards “Podcaster of the Year.”
+Her podcast has been nominated and winner of several podcast awards, including: the 2023 People’s Choice Podcast Awards “Black Culture” category; 2023 Black Podcasting Awards “Podcaster of the Year”; the 2024 Signal Awards for Best Show “Curators that Shape Culture” (Bronze Medal); and the recipient of Award Funding from Podcasting, Seriously.

 Dr. Lorick-Wilmot publishes books, chapters, white papers and articles on Caribbean immigrants/Caribbean-Americans and Black diasporic identities.
 Her books include, Creating Black Caribbean Identity (2010), which won the Recommended Read by ACRL/Choice Magazine, and Stories of Identity Among Black Middle Class Second-Generation Caribbeans: We, Too, Sing America (2018).
 Dr. Lorick-Wilmot’s highly anticipated, third monograph on contemporary Black diasporic identities and biogeographic ancestry, Belonging to Blackness: The Complexities of Black Identity and DNA Testing is forthcoming in 2025.
 She is also lead editor of a forthcoming anthology Tengo Sed: I am Thirsty, An Anthology of Works Celebrating Black Voice, Identity and Personhood with Dr. Natasha Gordon-Chipembere in 2026.